Katrina Kappen crowned Mrs. West Virginia America 2020

-CHARLESTON — Mrs. West Virginia America 2020, crowned Feb.
+CHARLESTON — The winner of the Mrs. West Virginia America 2020, which was crowned Feb.
 29 at the Charleston Coliseum & Convention Center, is Katrina Kappen.

 As Mrs. Putnam County, Kappen spent her reign raising awareness for Alzheimer’s disease and its impact on affected individuals and their loved ones, work she plans to continue as Mrs. West Virginia.